chinyik94/C4WX1/docs/projects/C4WX1.API.md

 ### Repository

-This folder contains shared EF Core logics that are more complex
+This folder contains shared EF Core logics that are more complex and are shared across multiple API of the same feature.

+### Constants

+This folder contains shared constants across multiple API of the same feature.
+Example, SQL queries.

+### Extensions

+This folder contains shared extensions methods across multiple API of the same feature.
+Example, custom sorting using EF Core.